stfnw/fuse-monitor-read-write/README.md

 Visualize file reads and file writes.

+> [!NOTE]
+> Note that this is only a quick hobby project and not particularly (read: not at all) stable or safe.
+> Use at your own risk and don't expect anything.

 # What is this?

 This is a fuse passthrough filesystem that monitors/logs read and write access to files.